gemesa/phantom-pass/docs/src/2-string-base64-encoding.md

 # String base64 encoding

 LLVM pass that replaces C strings with base64-encoded versions and decodes them at runtime.
+The decoded string is stored in the original encoded global variable.
+The pass automatically calls the decode function before the string is used.

+Known limitations:
+- only [C strings](https://llvm.org/doxygen/classllvm_1_1ConstantDataSequential.html#aecff3ad6cfa0e4abfd4fc9484d973e7d) are supported at this time
+- the decoded strings are not re-encoded after use, meaning they stay decoded in the memory

 The source code is available [here](https://github.com/gemesa/phantom-pass/tree/main/src/2-string-base64-encoding).